PyromancerBoom/ai-hack-nudge/README.md

 On entering the website, the user will be greeted with a home page that will prompt them to enter a topic or some text
 ![Example](/documentationImages/home.jpg)

-After entering the topic, the user will be get 5 questions that will test their understanding of the topic and they can answer them.
+After entering the topic, the user will receive 5 questions that will test their understanding of the topic and they can answer them.
 ![Example](/documentationImages/p1.jpg)

 The AI will then give them feedback on their understanding of the topic.